 Project code introduction

-Click python-pymysql to download the project code, which is a compressed file named python-pymysql.zip.
+Click python-pymysql to download the project code, which is a compressed package named python-pymysql.zip.

 After decompressing it, you will find a folder named python-pymysql.
 The directory structure is as follows: